lgryaznova/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-2304 NAs correspond to 8 days with missing data (288 intervals per day).
+2304 missing values correspond to 8 days with missing data (288 intervals per day).
 To fill in these values we use the mean for that 5-minute interval.
 The new dataset without NAs is called `newdata`.

 ```r